Unpaid Wage Attorney Serving Hollister & Silicon Valley

 Learn More During a Free Initial Consultation: (888) 796-4010

-Think you may have been denied your rightfully earned wages?
+Do you believe your employer denied your rightfully earned wages?
 This is a violation of the Fair Labor Standards Act, and you may be able to file a wage claim.
 Contact Marder Employment Law for help.
-Attorney Bill Marder offers free, no-obligation, and confidential consultations and is prepared to put his more than 25 years of legal experience to work for you.
+Attorney Bill Marder offers free, no-obligation, and confidential consultations and is prepared to put his more than 25 years of legal experience in employment law to work for you.

 Here are some examples of successful unpaid wage claims that Bill has handled: